 High Peak Bookstore & Café - High Peak Bookstore Café is a great place to relax.
 Serving local freshly-ground coffee and an excellent range of loose leaf teas, as well as breakfast items, lunches, light bites, cakes and snacks.

-Sauced Here - Fantastic selection of home made prepared meals from local chef/cooks -great for large groups.
-They also provide a full basket of groceries from local producers that can replace a supermarket delivery
+My Peak Event - Fantastic selection of home made prepared meals from local chef/cooks -great for large groups.

 Scoff - Delicious, home-cooked food, delivered to you in the Peak District